New Wildwood Crest, New Jersey business struggles to stay afloat amid pandemic

-"It gets emotional, because you have a lot invested in here," said Jason Kramer, an owner of 50's style restaurant.
+"It gets emotional because you have a lot invested in here," said Jason Kramer, an owner of the 50's style restaurant.

 Kramer was overcome with emotion as he spoke about the hardships of starting a new business, as established businesses are already struggling.